-The Tech RRT Assessment Adviser was requested in Nigeria to build the capacity of response stakeholders in the design, implementation, analysis and reporting of nutrition assessments with special emphasis on the validation process of any type of assessment that will be conducted by partners.
+The GNC TST Assessment Adviser was requested in Nigeria to build the capacity of response stakeholders in the design, implementation, analysis and reporting of nutrition assessments with special emphasis on the validation process of any type of assessment that will be conducted by partners.

 Nigeria Coordination Centre (NCC)

 The escalation of political insurgency in Borno caused mass population displacement which left a significant number of people in a critical food crisis.
-According to October cadre Harmonisé 2020 (CH) analysis projects that up to 5.1 million people risks being critically food insecure during the lean season.
-Global Acute Malnutrition (GAM) in Northeast Nigeria was at 10.7% in Borno, 7.5 % in Adamawa and 13.6 % in Yobe.
-The survey results indicate about 300,000 children suffering from Severe Acute Malnutrition (SAM) requiring urgent treatment and over half a million children were moderately malnourished.
+According to October cadre Harmonisé 2020 (CH) analysis up to 5.1 million were at risk of food insecurity during the lean season.
+Global Acute Malnutrition (GAM) in Northeast Nigeria was at 10.7% in Borno, 7.5 % in Adamawa, and 13.6 % in Yobe.
+The survey results indicate that about 300,000 children suffering from Severe Acute Malnutrition (SAM) required urgent treatment and over half a million children were moderately malnourished.
 In addition to food insecurity, the WASH situation was worse and public interventions that prevent malnutrition such as deworming, and micronutrient supplementation were below 50% and 10% respectively.
 The survey also showed that fewer than 1 % of children 6-23 months old received the minimum acceptable diet and exclusive breastfeeding less than 50%.

-UNICEF requested IYCF-E technical advisor to support the implementation of IYCF-E intervention in Northeast Nigeria.
+UNICEF requested an IYCF-E technical advisor to support the implementation of IYCF-E intervention in Northeast Nigeria.